connect with Shannon

 Picture

 first takes the form of having somewhere, ANYwhere to finally be able to talk about it openly.
-A few have the transition behind them and are doing very well as a family, and consider themselves more like mentors in the group.
-I think of those as Graduates.
+When Spouses are doing very well as a family, and consider themselves more like mentors in the group, they move on over to the Graduates list.

-Besides an event based reason (mate's transition) to have in common, this group is screened and selected to also have one other very special thing in common-being supportive to their transitioning mate.
-One member had to wait a few weeks or more and was in agreement to do so till better sure that they were on board with walking through the transition together and doing their best to stay open to the marriage working out.
+Besides an event based reason (partner's transition) to have in common, this group is screened and selected to also have one other very special thing in common-being supportive to their transitioning mate.
 Group members have thanked me for screening for supportive spouses to provide something other than all the negative stories easily found on the internet, Amanita (Freema Agyeman) in Sense8, the exception.

 Picture